w3f/polkadot-wiki/docs/learn/learn-account-generation.md

 computers to guess due to the number of combinations possible, but much easier for humans to remember.

-## Polkadot{.js} Browser Plugin
+## Polkadot{.js} Browser Extension

-The Polkadot{.js} plugin provides a reasonable balance of security and usability.
+The Polkadot{.js} Extension provides a reasonable balance of security and usability.
 It provides a separate local mechanism to generate your address and interact with Polkadot.

 This method involves installing the Polkadot{.js} plugin and using it as a “virtual vault," separate